ianderrington/genai/docs/Understanding/overview/index.md

 # Overview of Gen()AI

 Computers and algorithms have been able to generate art, writing, and other forms of content for many decades.
-It is recently that the content has become _human like_ in its quality.
+It is recently that the content has become _human-like_ in its quality.
 Using AI, that is generally Machine-Learning based, uses _data_ to create such high quality output.

 Here we discuss at a high-level how Gen() AI accomplishes this.